TXH-mercury/VALOR/README.md

 - VALOR-1m will be released soon.
 - Paper w/o audio files embeded in PDF is on [Arxiv](https://arxiv.org/abs/2304.08345).
 - Paper w audio files embeded in PDF can be found on [project page](https://casia-iva-group.github.io/projects/VALOR/download.html).
+- In two months, we will open-source a stronger model and a better framework.

 ## Building Environment
 - VALOR is implemented based on Pytorch.
 We use pytorch-1.9.0 and cuda-11.1.
 Other version could be also compatible.